facebookresearch/theseus/torchlie/README.md

     ```bash
     pip install torchlie
     ```
-    We currently provide wheels compiled using Python 3.10.
-    For other versions, consider installing from source.

 - #### **From source**
     The simplest way to install torchlie from source is by running the following